Surviving hostage relates ordeal in Islamic State captivity

 “They said I was a posh wanker because I went to boarding school,” Motka testified.
 “They said I was arrogant, and they were going to take me down a peg.”

-Motka’s use of the term “posh wanker” set off a brief period of uncomfortable laughter in the courtroom, when the judge interrupted and asked what the phrase means, forcing Motka to explain the term’s vulgar meaning in British idiom.
+Motka’s use of the term “posh wanker” set off a brief period of uncomfortable laughter in the courtroom, when the judge interrupted and asked what the phrase means, forcing Motka to explain the term’s vulgar meaning of the British idiom.

 The British accents and phraseology are an important part of the case, though, as prosecutors seek to prove that Elsheikh is indeed one of the Beatles who tortured hostages, even though the Beatles took great pains to conceal their faces.
 Motka testified that there were at least three Britons in the group of captors, and the hostages nicknamed them “John,” “George” and “Ringo.”

-Life became far worse about a month into his captivity when he was blamed for a Syrian captive’s efforts to escape from an adjacent cell.
-He was beaten that night with a rubber cable for an hour, and transferred to a facility the hostages dubbed “the box.”
-He was warned before the transfer: “You don’t know punishment yet.”
+As they were transferred to different facilities, Motka said the hostages were sometimes separated from the Beatles for weeks at a time.
+Those periods were welcome, relatively speaking, because the Beatles were unique in their cruelty, he said.

+When they were transferred again to a place they nicknamed “the dungeon” and saw that the Beatles were there, “we crapped our pants,” Motka said.
+“We had just started to relax a little” as the mistreatment had eased in their absence.

-He said he and other hostages at the box then endured a lengthy “regime of punishment” that included regular beatings and forced stress positions.
+“The box,” where the Beatles were a regular presence, was one of the worst stretches of captivity.
+Motka said he and other hostages there endured a lengthy “regime of punishment” that included regular beatings and forced stress positions.
 “George,” another man named Abu Mohamed and a third nicknamed “the punisher” regularly tortured them, Motka said.

 “They played lots of games with us,” Motka said, maintaining composure as he clearly struggled with the emotions of describing his captivity.
 “They gave us dog names.
 We needed to come and immediately respond” to the dog name to avoid a beating.